reachsrirams/openstack-scripts/README.md

    - If the node is of type networknode, execute _sudo bash install.sh networknode_
    - If the node is of type allinone, execute _sudo bash install.sh allinone_

+## Note - during the installation of MariaDB, you will be required to enter DB password manually ##

 4. Step 5 - configure OpenStack packages depending upon the type of the node
    - If the node is of type controller, execute _sudo bash configure.sh controller_
    - If the node is of type compute, execute _sudo bash configure.sh compute_
    - If the node is of type networknode, execute _sudo bash configure.sh networknode_
    - If the node is of type allinone, execute _sudo bash configure.sh allinone_

+## Note - during the configuration of MariaDB, you will be required to confirm few DB clean up operations manually ##